Cane Sugar: The reed that gives honey without bees

 We’ve learned much more – and persevered through misinformation – in the centuries since.
 There are many benefits to cane sugar, which others discovered as the Arab culture spread around the world in the seventh century AD.
-We’ve learned, too, that all things in moderation, including cane sugar, is the path we need to take to One Beautiful You.
+We’ve learned, too, that all things in moderation, including cane sugar, is the path we need to take to a healthier us.

 As recently as 100 years ago, the only sugars available were cane sugar, sorghum, honey, and maple syrup, and most Americans ate only two pounds a year.
 That has increased to 70 pounds a year, with many more options available to us.

-Counter this with the American Heart Association’s suggestion that women have no more than six teaspoons of added sugar a day – about what you’ll find in a single serving of flavored yogurt – and men no more than nine teaspoons.
-It makes a powerful argument for sugar reduction and products such as Sugar 2.0, a 50/50 blend of cane sugar and soluble fibers.
+Counter this with the American Heart Association’s (AHA) suggestion that women have no more than six teaspoons of added sugar a day – about what you’ll find in a single serving of flavored yogurt – and men no more than nine teaspoons.
+It makes a powerful argument for sugar reduction.

 Economics naturally controlled the amount of cane sugar people consumed when it was first brought to Europe during the Crusades in the 11th century AD.
 By 1319, cane sugar was selling for two shillings a pound – about $100 for a 2.2-pound bag – in London.

 And a year after Christopher Columbus sailed the ocean blue in 1492, he was transplanting sugar cane plants in the welcoming climate of the Caribbean islands.